 The team came out in force, raising a fantastic amount of money for the cause.

-What is Football Shirt Friday?
+What Is Football Shirt Friday?

 Cancer Research asks everyone to wear a football shirt to work in exchange for a donation.

-What is the Bobby Moore Fund?
+What Is The Bobby Moore Fund?

 In 1966, Bobby Moore captained the team that won England its first and only World Cup trophy.
 He died from Bowel Cancer in 1993 at the age of 51.

 After his death, his widow, Stephanie Moore, set up The Bobby Moore Fund with the help of Cancer Research.
-The fund has raised over £26 million to put towards research and public awareness to help sport early warning signs.
+The fund has raised over £26 million to put towards research and public awareness to help spot early warning signs.